We have installed A LOT of quarter-round (shoe molding) over the years.

 Calculating shoe molding:

 Measure the length of each wall (the entire perimeter of the room) and convert from inches to feet OR you can measure length and width and multiply.
-Don’t forget to measure closets or other interior spaces you plan on adding shoe molding.
+Don’t forget to measure closets or other interior spaces where you plan on adding shoe molding.
 Add 10% because you will have waste – – just part of the process.
 Here is a moulding calculator from Lowe’s.

 Purchasing shoe molding: